-SER-287 is an oral, donor-derived microbiome therapeutic candidate designed to normalize the gastrointestinal microbiome of individuals with UC.
-In December 2018, we commenced a three-arm placebo-controlled Phase 2b clinical trial to evaluate SER-287 in approximately 201 patients with mild-to-moderate UC.
+SER-287 is an oral, donor-derived purified microbiome therapeutic candidate designed to normalize the gastrointestinal microbiome of individuals with UC.
+In December 2018, we commenced a three-arm placebo-controlled Phase 2b clinical trial that was designed to evaluate SER-287 in approximately 201 patients with mild-to-moderate UC.
 Two groups of patients will receive different doses of SER-287, both following pretreatment with a short course of oral vancomycin.
 A third study arm will receive placebo.
 The study's primary endpoint will evaluate clinical remission measured after 10 weeks of SER-287 administration.
 Patients then enter a 2-week exploratory maintenance follow-up period.
 Endoscopic improvement will be measured as a secondary efficacy measure.
-Based on feedback from the U.S. Food and Drug Administration, or FDA, if the data from this trial is positive, we expect that the Phase 2b clinical trial could be one of two pivotal trials to enable a Biologics License Application, or BLA, to be submitted for SER-287 for the treatment of UC.
-We expect to report top-line data in the third quarter of 2020.
+Based on feedback from the FDA, if the data from this trial is positive, we expect that the Phase 2b clinical trial could be one of two pivotal trials to enable a Biologics License Application, or BLA, to be submitted for SER-287 for the treatment of UC.
+As of May 1, 2020, the SER-287 Phase 2b study is approximately 60% enrolled based on the 201-patient target study size.
+SER-287 development activity has been adversely impacted by the COVID-19 pandemic and by multiple clinical sites halting non-essential procedures, including endoscopies.
+Seres is evaluating enrollment mitigation strategies and possible trial design modifications with the goal of obtaining a high-quality, clinically meaningful dataset.
+The Company plans to engage FDA in discussions regarding any potential trial modifications.

-There are approximately 700,000 UC patients in the United States and fewer than one third of patients on current therapies achieve remission.
+There are approximately 700,000 UC patients in the United States and fewer than one-third of patients on current therapies achieve remission.
 Approved treatments are often inadequate to control disease activity and are often associated with significant side effects, including immunosuppression.
 We believe that SER-287 may address underlying drivers of inflammation in UC and, based on the favorable tolerability profile observed in our clinical trials of SER-287, has the potential to be developed as both a foundational monotherapy, as well as a combination therapy with other UC drugs.
 SER-287 has been granted Fast Track Designation by the FDA for the induction and maintenance of clinical remission in adult subjects with active mild-to-moderate UC.
+SER-287 has been designated an Orphan Drug for pediatric UC by the FDA.